alexisraelmtz/algoViewer/algoDocs/index.rst

 ____________________________________________
 --------------------------------------------

-The API is capable of traversing any path-finding algorithm through a graph-like data structure in a visual fashion, with the following -
+An API capable of traversing any path-finding algorithm through a graph-like data structure in a visual fashion, with the following -

 Featured Algorithms:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~